coderamen666/srd-v3.5-md/spells/spells-s.md

 5,000 gp.
 Once it is constructed, you must make a tiny replica (of the same materials and perfect in every detail), so that the miniature of the chest appears to be a perfect copy.
 (The replica costs 50 gp.)
-You can have but one pair of these chests at any given time---even a *wish* spell does not allow more.
+You can have but one pair of these chests at any given time—even a *wish* spell does not allow more.
 The chests are nonmagical and can be fitted with locks, wards, and so on, just as any normal chest can be.